core-wg/oscore/draft-ietf-core-object-security.md

 The processing of Outer options by the receiving endpoint is specified in {{ver-req}} and {{ver-res}}.

 A procedure for integrity-protection-only of Class I option message fields is specified in {{AAD}}.
-Proxies MUST NOT change the order of option's occurrences, for options repeatable and of class I.
+Specifications that introduce repeatable Class I options MUST specify that proxies MUST NOT change the order of the instances of such an option in the CoAP message.

 Note: There are currently no Class I option message fields defined.